 The wellbeing of our people is important to us.
 We have a range of tools and programmes available including access to the Headspace app, Employee Assistance Programme (EAP) and our team of Mental Health First-aiders.
-We regularly organise wellbeing events which involve bringing in clinical experts and specialists as well as health and mindfulness challenges for our people.
-Our people have access to the KYND app to provide physical, mental and social health insights from Dr Tom Mulholland.
+We regularly organise wellbeing events which involve bringing in clinical experts and specialists as well as health and mindfulness activities for our people.
+Our people have access to the KYND app to provide physical, mental and social health insights and the Sonder 24/7 wellbeing and safety service.
 These initiatives help our people care for themselves and their loved ones.